 - Networking statistics – ingress/egress, bandwidth between components, latency versus throughput.

 Application metrics.
 Application-specific behavior such as QPS, writes/sec, and messages sent/sec.

-- Connectivity statistics.
-VPN/interconnect-related statistics about connecting to on-premises systems or systems that are external to GCP.
+Connectivity statistics.
+VPN/interconnect-related statistics about connecting to on-premises systems or systems that are external to Google Cloud.

 After you select SLOs, get broad agreement from all stakeholders so that there is a single set of core metrics that represent the overall system health.
 Then narrow the data needed to configure alerting and notification of system abnormal behavior.

 Capacity planning is a critical activity for retail commerce systems.
 Cloud-native systems, with their dynamic capacity allocation, provide architectural and technical advantages over existing systems.
 Cloud-native systems are often under average load using thousands of compute cores with large capacity bursts possibly into tens of thousands of cores.
 In this case, the cloud provider and the cloud infrastructure team share responsibility for capacity planning, and the operations team must create capacity plans with confidence intervals.
 These intervals help you avoid unexpected incidents, such as the inability to further scale with additional VMs.

 These dynamic capacity systems work well for limited and sporadic capacity spikes.
 However, we recommend that you review capacity plans and evaluate pre-provisioning capacity instead of relying on autoscaling and just-in-time provisioning.
 Think about how you and your cloud provider can use prescaling, reservations, and other capabilities to enable your system availability to grow.
 You can provision this infrastructure shortly before the peak event, and spin it down shortly afterward to avoid unnecessary cloud costs.

 To improve the capacity planning experience, Google and its customers have developed the following best practices: